LaMonte Wade Jr Player Props: Giants vs. Royals

 LaMonte Wade Jr At The Plate

-- Among qualified hitters in MLB, he ranks 106th in batting average, eighth in on-base percentage, and 144th in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 151st, his on-base percentage ranks 17th, and he is 168th in the league in slugging.

-- Wade has picked up a hit in three games this year (50.0%), including one multi-hit game.
+- Wade has had a base hit in three of seven games this year, and multiple hits once.

 - Wade has an RBI in one game this year.